craibo/google-workspace-mcp/README.md

 ## Connecting to the MCP Server

-This server is designed to be used with an MCP host, such as Claude for Desktop.
+This server is designed to be used with an MCP host, such as Claude for Desktop or [Gemini CLI](https://github.com/google-gemini/gemini-cli).
 For proper tool discovery and communication, the server should be run directly on the host system.

 ### Example MCP Client Configuration

-For example, to connect this server to Claude for Desktop, you would add the following to your `claude_desktop_config.json` file.
+For example, to connect this server to Claude for Desktop or Gemini CLI, you would add the following to your configuration file.
 Please refer to the official [MCP documentation](https://modelcontextprotocol.io/quickstart/server/#testing-your-server-with-claude-for-desktop) for the location of this file on your system.

 #### **Local Server Configuration (Recommended)**